-It is estimated that there are over 700,000 autistic people in the UK, equivalent to around 1.1% of the population.
-Many of these people and their families at one time or another, face a battle to get the right information, support and care.
+It is estimated that there are more than half a million autistic people in England, equivalent to 1% of the population1.
+Many of these people and their families at one time or another, face a battle to get right the information, support and care.
 When skills, knowledge and understanding are lacking in the public service workforce this can create fundamental barriers for many autistic people in accessing the services we all need.

-In 2009, the Autism Act put a duty on the Government to produce a strategy for autistic adults in England, which was published in March 2010: Fulfilling and Rewarding Lives (2010).
+In 2009, the Autism Act became the first ever disability-specific law in England.
+The Autism Act put a duty on the Government to produce a strategy for autistic adults in England, which was published in March 2010: Fulfilling and Rewarding Lives (2010)2.
 Building on the themes in Fulfilling and Rewarding Lives, a new strategy, 'Think Autism', was later published in April 2014.
-'Think Autism' set out a programme of action that government departments would take to improve the lives of autistic people.
+'Think Autism' set out a programme of action government departments would take to improve the lives of autistic people.